johnnykv/heralding/README.rst

 .. |Build Status| image:: https://travis-ci.org/honeynet/beeswarm.png?branch=master
                        :target: https://travis-ci.org/honeynet/beeswarm

-A honeytoken project which will try to estimate how, where and when credentials are intercepted and reused.
+A honeypot project which provides easy configuration, deployment and managment of honeytokens.
+Beeswarm operates by deploying fake end-user systems and services.
+Beeswarm uses these systems to provides IoC (Indication of Compromise) by observing the difference between expected and actual traffic.
+An IoC could be a certificate mismatch or the unexpected reuse of credentials (honeytokens).

-The project will eventually consist of three parts:
+Beeswarm consist of three parts:

 * Hive